TommyC81/TPF2-LineManager/README.md

   at least 1 vehicle remains on each line.
 * Sensible rules for both PASSENGER and CARGO lines are used by default (if automatic vehicle management is enabled for the respective category of lines).
 However, if this doesn't work as desired, see the "Line rules" section below for more information.
-* Using any other in-game date progression than 1x is EXPERIMENTAL - it is very likely that things will break in some way.
+* Using any other in-game date progression (date speed) than 1x is _EXPERIMENTAL_ - it is very likely that things will break in some way.
   Suggest to avoid this unless you know what you are doing and like to dig into the code (including rules.lua) to tweak things.

 ### In-game menu